Skip to main content

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

 • Legislation to implement the Digital Services Act (DSA), e.g., designate competent authorities, and provide necessary powers for its enforcement, is currently in development.

-Addressing harmful online content
+Harmful online content

-• Definitions of harmful online content included in laws, regulations or policies at the country level are included in the relevant sections of the Criminal Code dealing with child sexual abuse material, pornography, and radicalisation.
+• Definitions of harmful online content included in laws, regulations or policies at the country level are included in the relevant sections of the Bulgarian Criminal Code dealing with child sexual abuse material, pornography, and radicalisation.

-• Children may complain to the following administrative bodies about harmful (illegal) content: the Ministry of Interior, the Cybercrime Department, the Safer Internet Centre, including its Hotline and Helpline, or the national helpline 116 111.
+• Children may complain to the following administrative bodies about harmful (illegal) content: the Ministry of Interior, the Cybercrime Directorate, the Safer Internet Centre, including its Hotline and Helpline, or the national helpline 116 111.

-Addressing harmful online conduct
+Harmful online conduct

-Age verification and digital identity systems
+Age verification

 • There are no national/regional laws, technical standards or policies in place regarding age verification mechanisms to restrict minors from accessing adult online content services.